 The NBTPP Board of Trustees (the "Board") is the Administrator of the NBTPP (the "Plan").
-As Administrator, the Board is responsible for the overall governance and administration of the NBTPP in accordance with the Teachers' Pension Plan Act, the Pension Benefits Act and Regulations, the Income Tax Act (Canada) and the Plan's governing documents.
+As Administrator, the Board is responsible for the overall governance and administration of the NBTPP in accordance with the Teachers' Pension Plan Act, the Pension Benefits Act and Regulations, the Income Tax Act and the Plan's governing documents.
 These duties include setting the levels of contributions and benefits in accordance with the Funding Policy, approving investment policy decisions and providing oversight of the pension administration and investment management.

-The Board consists of eight Trustees.
+Established in July 2014, the Board consists of eight Trustees.
 The New Brunswick Teachers' Federation appoints one half of the Trustees and the other half is appointed by the provincial government.
 In addition, two Observers are appointed by the New Brunswick Teachers' Federation.
 These Observers have the right to attend meetings of the Board of Trustees, but do not have voting powers.
-Kerry Leopkey was appointed as an observer in 2018, replacing Caroline Foisy who stepped down from the role.